onap/policy-parent/docs/development/devtools/pap-smoke.rst

 In order to test policy-pap, we need to use policy-api component to create the policies.

 Download & execute the steps in postman collection for creating policies.
-The steps needs to be performed sequentially one after another.
+The steps need to be performed sequentially one after another.
 And no input is required from user.

 `Policy Framework Lifecycle API <https://github.com/onap/policy-api/blob/master/postman/lifecycle-api-collection.json>`_